 Major infrastructure projects like light rail undergo several assessment and approval processes before construction can begin.

-Throughout 2019 and early 2020 we will look at the environmental and heritage impacts of the expansion of the light rail network to Woden.
+Throughout 2019 and early 2020 we looked at the environmental and heritage impacts of the expansion of the light rail network to Woden.
 As part of our assessment, we will also undertake, the Commonwealth’s multi-step process for assessments, which includes:

-- An initial referral is submitted for each of the two components (the City to Commonwealth Park and Commonwealth Park to Woden) and assessed by the Commonwealth Department of Environment and Energy.
-This assessment will follow the process under the Environmental Protection and Biodiversity Conservation Act (EPBC) and will determine what further impact assessments need to be undertaken before formal approval is sought.
-During the referral assessment there is a 10 business day consultation period during which we welcome your comments.
-You can read and provide comment on the referral documents on the Department of Environment and Energy website.
+- Our submission of an initial referral for each of the two components (the City to Commonwealth Park and Commonwealth Park to Woden) which were assessed by the Commonwealth Department of Environment and Energy.
+This assessment followed the process under the Environmental Protection and Biodiversity Conservation Act (EPBC) and determined what further impact assessments are needed to be undertaken before formal approval is sought.

-- Once the referrals have been assessed, the ACT Government can start working with the community on the relevant environmental assessments (as required by the Commonwealth Minister for the Environment).
-We will let the community know when this occurs and how you can find the correct information and have a say.
+- Now the referrals have been assessed, the ACT Government can start working with the community on the relevant environmental assessments (as required by the Commonwealth Minister for the Environment).

 - After these extensive consultation and engagement processes, the ACT Government will then submit each environmental assessment to the Commonwealth Department of Environment and Energy for final approvals.

-The preparation of environmental assessments, consultation and the seeking of final approvals are likely to progress separately for the City to Commonwealth Park Project and Commonwealth Park to Woden Project.
+The preparation of environmental assessments, consultation and the seeking of final approvals will progress separately for the City to Commonwealth Park Project and Commonwealth Park to Woden Project.

 Heritage and environmental approvals under the EPBC Act then clear the way for final project design work, which is then subject to a Works Approval by the National Capital Authority and, in the Parliamentary Zone, approval by Federal Parliament.